 Drilling a well several kilometres deep, and forming a perfect seal all the way down through the geology, is challenging.

 A well is drilled in sections, getting narrower as it goes deeper.
-Steel tubing is inserted, and concrete injected around the tubing, to fill the gap between the tubing and the earth.
-In theory, the concrete bonds to the earth and the tubing, and seals the gap.
+Steel tubing is inserted, and cement injected around the tubing, to fill the gap between the tubing and the earth.
+In theory, the cement bonds to the earth and the tubing, and seals the gap.

 Fracking can cause minor earthquakes, which can of course damage the well, deforming or shearing it.
 The only high volume fracking to occur in the UK was at Cuadrilla’s Preese Hall well near Blackpool.
 It caused earthquakes that damaged the well casing by deforming it to an oval shape over 50 metres.
 They carried on working though, and it was 6 months before it was reported.